garfix/nli-go/doc/manual/application-developer/bases.md

 A nested structure base passes control to the child relations of a relation.

-Currently the only nested structure is
+Currently there are two nested structures:

     quant()
+    seq()

 This is mainly a system base.